proitlab/BackOne-OpenWrt/README.md

 ```

 The images and all \*.ipk packages are now inside the `bin/` folder, including the backone package.
-You can install the ZeroTier .ipk on the target device using `opkg install <ipkg-file>`.
+You can install the BackOne .ipk on the target device using `opkg install <ipkg-file>`.

 For details please check the OpenWrt documentation.